DZGoldman/Github-Data/readme.md

 - **fs**: Creating CSV file for download
 - **Node-Cron**: Cron job for initial data-scrape (not currently actively used by the app)
 - **Natural**: Implementation of Jaro Winkler distance algorithm for inexact string matching
+- **DotEnv**: Setting/getting environmental varialbes
 ### To Do
 - Searching Github for job matches
-- Properly configure environmental variables for hosting on heroku
+- Fix repeating records issue